 The Edomites

 I remember the first time I watched him play.
 I was living and working in Washington, DC.
 On Saturdays, a group of my friends and I would crowd into a sweltering high school gym to watch some of the best summer league basketball we’d ever seen.
-The day Iverson played, he did things on a basketball court that I had never seen.
+The day Iverson played, he did things on a basketball court that I had never seen, and haven’t seen since.

-Given my appreciation for his success and my love for the game, I devoured his book.
+Given my respect for his mastery of his craft and my love for the game of basketball, I devoured his book.
 As I often mention, I am a student of success.
-It always leaves clues—so I wanted to see what lessons I could learn from his journey.
-Perhaps the most significant lesson that I gleaned from his memoir was less a lesson and more of a reminder.
+Success always leaves clues—so I wanted to see what lessons I could learn from his journey.
+Perhaps the most significant lessons that I gleaned from his memoir were less “lessons” and more “reminders."
 His memoir reminded me that none of us arrive at our destiny without the help of others.
 Despite how gifted and talented he was, Iverson still needed the love, support, encouragement and assistance of countless people, most of whom he acknowledges and thanks.
-But his acknowledgement of one person touched me deeply.
-Iverson says that his college Basketball coach John Thompson “saved his life.”
+Iverson says that his college coach John Thompson “saved his life.”

-This names comes from a incident in the history of Israel that is worth remembering.
+The name comes from an incident in the history of Israel that is worth remembering.
 As they were headed to the Promised Land, the children of Israel arrived in the city of Edom, which occupied a strategic geographical position in ancient times.
 According to Numbers 20:14-21, this is what hapenned:

 Moses sent emissaries from Kadesh to the king of Edom with this message: